 Most residence areas on campus will continue to house two students per room, but a limited number of single rooms will be available to students on a case-by-case basis.
 The move-in process will be modified with options added to provide a safe, socially-distanced experience.
 Revised occupancy levels and protocols for residential lounges and kitchens will be posted.

 In order to minimize the potential impact of COVID-19 on our community, guests (people who are not members of the SAU community) will not be allowed on campus or in the residence halls.
 SAU students may visit each other in the residence halls, with appropriate social distancing and face coverings, but not in individual rooms.
 SAU will provide each student with a mask; additional masks are the responsibility of the student.

-For questions on learning accessibility and residential accommodation for at-risk individuals please e-mail the Director of Academic Student Connections, Manda Kelly at firstname.lastname@example.org.
+For questions on learning accessibility and residential accommodation for at-risk individuals please e-mail the Director of Academic Support Center, Manda Kelly at firstname.lastname@example.org.

 MEALS AND COMMON AREAS:

 SAU will also be implementing minor changes within our dining facilities and food service procedures, depending on the state requirements at that time.
 You will notice increased spacing throughout the dining area, and food will be served to students to minimize the spread of germs.
 There will be regular and increased cleaning of public spaces to follow the CDC-recommended standards with special attention on high-traffic intersections and high-touch areas.
 Occupancies for auditoriums and athletic facilities will be reduced for appropriate spacing.